Pentecost, Feast of Harvests Celebration ~ Oregon, USA

 May 29, 2017, Monday ~In the morning, I finished packing and loading the car, then drove to the Portland Metro Cascades Station to meet Don Ayers from Ridgefield, Washington to give him the State of Massachusetts Prophetic Worship Scepter.

-Then over to the airport (PDX) to pick up Constance J. Thew at 12:30 PM who was flying in from Colville, Washington to join in the celebration of Pentecost.
+Then over to the Portland, Oregon International Airport (PDX) to pick up Constance J. Thew at 12:30 PM who was flying in from Colville, Washington to join in the celebration of Pentecost.
 Tim and Carla Cameron were hosting the event at the Vineyard Fellowship in Portland, Oregon.
 Carla invited me to be one of the guest speakers with my topic being, Joan of Arc, along with setting up the Communion Table, Lighting the Menorah, Sounding the Shofar, Dancing with Flags and leading the processional and assisting her when she requested.
-Constance, one of God's faithful and trustworthy, and I have worked together in ministry before and it is true comfort that she is here to assist as well.
+Constance, one of God's faithful and trustworthy, and I have worked together in ministry before and it is true comfort she is here to assist as well.

 We drove to Hillsboro, Oregon and went to a fabric store to purchases some things for a garment that Constance was making for Carla.
 After shopping, we found a lovely park to stroll through as the flowers are beginning their season of blossoming.
 Then to a local cafe for beverages and an appetizer.
 Constance and I have been dear friends for 16 years and it is always a joy to see her, be with her and minister with her.
 She is the kind of person that regardless of her personal circumstances always gives praise to God.
 We departed the restaurant to arrive at Tim and Carla's about 7:30 PM.
 Leah also arrived at 7:30 PM.

 May 30, 2017, Tuesday – Pentecost Eve…I met Constance and Carla about 10:00 AM.
 We continued to prepare things for the event later that evening.
 A group lunch was scheduled at Sweet Tomatoes restaurant to include those arriving from out of state.
-Following a lovely meal, we departed about 2:30 PM to go shopping for the food for the Experiential Communion Table, then I went over to Leah's to spend a bit of time in prayer and preparation for the evening.
+Following a lovely meal, we departed about 2:30 PM to go shopping for the food for the Experiential Sacred Communion Table, then I went over to Leah's to spend a bit of time in prayer and preparation for the evening.
 Unexpectedly, Carla called and needed me to drive her to the church and pick up others along the way.
 We arrived in time to set everything up and be prepared for the event.

 The gathering began with about 30 individuals and had dwindled to about 10 at this late hour including the worship team and those along me that were asked to serve in some capacity.
 The style of ministry that GOD has called me to is more about walking alongside or among God's people.
 The stage has never been my dream in the natural realm as I truly do not enjoy being in front of people.
 I am not an actor, a showboat or an entertainer at all.